-While application configuration can be baked into container images, it's best to make your components configurable at runtime to support deployment in multiple contexts and allow more flexible administration.
-To manage runtime configuration parameters, Kubernetes offers two objects called ConfigMaps and Secrets.
+While application configuration can be baked into container images, it’s best to make your components configurable at runtime to support deployment in multiple contexts and allow more flexible administration.
+To manage runtime configuration parameters, Kubernetes offers two different types of objects, called ConfigMaps and Secrets.

 ConfigMaps are a mechanism used to store data that can be exposed to pods and other objects at runtime.
 Data stored within ConfigMaps can be presented as environment variables or mounted as files in the pod.
 By designing your applications to read from these locations, you can inject the configuration at runtime using ConfigMaps and modify the behavior of your components without having to rebuild the container image.

-Kubernetes includes a great deal of out-of-the-box functionality for managing component life cycles and ensuring that your applications are always healthy and available.
-However, to take advantage of these features, Kubernetes has to understand how it should monitor and interpret your application's health.
+Kubernetes includes lots of out-of-the-box functionality for managing component life cycles and ensuring that your applications are always healthy and available.
+However, to take advantage of these features, Kubernetes has to understand how it should monitor and interpret your application’s health.
 To do so, Kubernetes allows you to define liveness and readiness probes.

 Liveness probes allow Kubernetes to determine whether an application within a container is alive and actively running.
 Kubernetes can periodically run commands within the container to check basic application behavior or can send HTTP or TCP network requests to a designated location to determine if the process is available and able to respond as expected.
 If a liveness probe fails, Kubernetes restarts the container to attempt to reestablish functionality within the pod.

 Readiness probes are a similar tool used to determine whether a pod is ready to serve traffic.
-Applications within a container may need to perform initialization procedures before they are ready to accept client requests or they may need to reload upon being notified of a new configuration.
+Applications within a container may need to perform initialization procedures before they are ready to accept client requests or they may need to reload upon a configuration change.
 When a readiness probe fails, instead of restarting the container, Kubernetes stops sending requests to the pod temporarily.
 This allows the pod to complete its initialization or maintenance routines without impacting the health of the group as a whole.

 By combining liveness and readiness probes, you can instruct Kubernetes to automatically restart pods or remove them from backend groups.
 Configuring your infrastructure to take advantage of these capabilities allows Kubernetes to manage the availability and health of your applications without additional operations work.

-Deployments are compound objects that build on other Kubernetes primatives to add additional capabilities.
-They add life cycle management capabilities to intermediary objects called replicasets, like the ability to perform rolling updates, rollback to earlier versions, and transition between states.
-These replicasets allow you to define pod templates to spin up and manage multiple copies of a single pod design.
+Deployments are compound objects that build on other Kubernetes primitives to add additional capabilities.
+They add life cycle management capabilities to intermediary objects called ReplicaSets, like the ability to perform rolling updates, rollback to earlier versions, and transition between states.
+These ReplicaSets allow you to define pod templates to spin up and manage multiple copies of a single pod design.
 This helps you easily scale out your infrastructure, manage availability requirements, and automatically restart pods in the event of failure.

-These additional features provide an administrative framework and self-healing capabilities to the relatively simple pod abstraction.
+These additional features provide an administrative framework and self-healing capabilities to the base pod layer.
 While pods are the units that ultimately run the workloads you define, they are not the units that you should usually be provisioning and managing.
 Instead, think of pods as a building block that can run applications robustly when provisioned through higher-level objects like deployments.

 Deployments allow you to provision and manage sets of interchangeable pods to scale out your applications and meet user demands.
 However, routing traffic to the provisioned pods is a separate concern.
 As pods are swapped out as part of rolling updates, restarted, or moved due to host failures, the network addresses previously associated with the running group will change.
 Kubernetes services allow you to manage this complexity by maintaining routing information for dynamic pools of pods and controlling access to various layers of your infrastructure.

 An optional DNS addon enables Kubernetes to provide DNS names for services.
 This allows pods and other objects to communicate with services by name instead of by IP address.
-This mechanism does not change service usage significantly, but name-based identifiers can make it simpler to hook up components or define interactions without knowing the service IP address ahead of time.
+This mechanism does not change service usage significantly, but name-based identifiers can make it simpler to hook up components or define interactions without necessarily knowing the service IP address.

 If the interface should be publicly accessible, your best option is usually the load balancer service type.
 This uses your specific cloud provider’s API to provision a load balancer, which serves traffic to the service pods through a publicly exposed IP address.
 This allows you to route external requests to the pods in your service, offering a controlled network channel to your internal cluster network.